Sex-Based Misconduct

 Primary prevention education for employees

 In the spring semester of each year, all university faculty, staff and extra help are instructed to complete mandatory online training.
-The training introduces university employees to terms, school policies and their responsibilities regarding sexual misconduct.
-The training is mandatory under the Illinois Preventing Sexual Violence in Higher Education Act.
+The training introduces university employees to terms, school policies and their responsibilities regarding sex-based misconduct.
+The training is mandatory under the Illinois Preventing Sexual Violence in Higher Education Act and Title IX regulations.
 This training also provides employees with ways in which they can intervene as a bystander.
 This training program is included in the onboarding information for new employees.

 As members of this university, it is up to us to create an environment in which interpersonal violence is unacceptable and survivors are supported.